Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 Pine Creek Gorge

-Pine Creek Gorge, or known as the Pennsylvania Grand Canyon, is one of the best places to see fall foliage in Pennsylvania!
+Pine Creek Gorge, also known as the Pennsylvania Grand Canyon, is one of the best places to see fall foliage in Pennsylvania!
 The gorge was carved out over thousands of years by Pine Creek, and today it has become a hot spot for outdoor adventure.
 Some of the best views of Pine Creek Gorge can be seen by visiting either Colton Point State Park or Leonard Harrison State Park, with one park situated on either the east or west rim of the gorge.
 You can also bike or hike along the Pine Creek Rail Trail, a 65-mile trail that runs along Pine Creek.
 Pine Creek Gorge is an excellent fall destination for leap peeping!

 Fall Things to do at Pine Creek Gorge